X

 Your birthday, hometown, or phone number might seem harmless on social media, but identity thieves use this information to hack accounts or open credit in your name.

-Scammers will send emails that appear as though they’re from legitimate sources like your school, your bank or even money movement apps like PayPal.
-Asking you to “confirm your information.”
+Scammers send emails that look like they’re from your school, your bank, or money apps like PayPal asking you to “confirm your information.”
 Never click suspicious links or give out personal details by email.
-If in doubt, call the company directly or visit their website from your browser and type it in.
-Do not follow the link from the email.
+If in doubt, call the company directly or type the website address into your browser—don’t follow the email link.

 Credit card offers, bank statements, and anything with personal info should be shredded before being discarded.